Degree of W-operator and Noncrossing Partition: Noncrossing Permutation

 \item $(\beta_{2},\alpha_{i})$

 If $\beta_{2}$ is a single disjoint "one cycle" $(k)$, the statement is true.
 If $\beta_2 \neq (k)$, assume the largest element in $\beta_{2}$ except $k$ is $\phi$.
 If $\phi$ is smaller than the smallest element in $\alpha_{i}$, then any element $u$ except $k$ in $\beta_2$ $u$ is smaller than any element in $\alpha_i$.
 Also, $k$ is larger than any element in $\alpha_{i}$.
 Hence, the statement is true in this case.
 Now let's consider the case that $\phi$ is larger than the smallest element in $\alpha_{i}$.
 By construction, $\phi$ is an element in $\alpha_{1}$, which contains $1$.
 Hence, $\phi$ is larger than any elements in $\alpha_{i}$ by induction.
 Similarly, any other elements in $\beta_2$ is larger or smaller to all elements in $\alpha_i$ by induction.
-So, the statement is true. \end{itemize} In conclusion, the statement is true when $n=k$. \end{proof}
+So, the statement is true. \end{itemize} This finishes the proof of this lemma. \end{proof}